4yu5h-crtl/Deepfake_Detector/README.md

 3. **Analysis**: An **EfficientNet-B0** model, fine-tuned on the **FaceForensics++ (FF++)** dataset, analyzes facial texture and artifacts.
 4. **Result**: Get a clear *Real* or *Fake* verdict with a confidence score.
 5. **Visualization**: Review top-K manipulated frames highlighted with Grad-CAM heatmaps.

 ---

-## ⚖️ Disclaimer

-*This tool uses a high-accuracy model trained on the FaceForensics++ dataset.
-While it performs exceptionally well on standard deepfake techniques (FaceSwap, DeepFake, Face2Face), it is intended for research purposes and should be used as a supplementary forensic tool.*

----